cernylab/dnatco/README.md

     "useHashRouter": true

     //
-    // Options used only by the NodeJS binaries
+    // Options used only by the Node.js binaries
     //

     // URL to use in places where the value for "window.location" would have been used in browser environment